IshaniSen2612/Handwritten-Text-Recognition/README.md

 ### 🧾 Edit the configurations :
 The config variables are located in line 18 of `model.py`.
-Change them to whatever you feel like.
+Change them according to your use case.

 ### ⛹️‍♀️ Train the model :
 Run the `model.py` script to train the model.

-I trained the model on my PC with the following parameters :
+Tthe model was trained with the following parameters :
 - learning_rate = 0.0005
 - train_epochs = 50
 - train_workers = 20
 - val_split = 0.1
 - batch_size = 100

-I trained it with my GTX 1650.
+Model was with a GTX 1650 mobile.
 It used 2132 MB of GPU memory.
 Usage was around 7-8 %.
 Took about 39-44 seconds each epoch.
 It took 23 minutes to finish training.
 It stopped at 34 epochs as the validation loss wasn't improving.

 CPU usage was around 55%.
-My CPU is Ryzen 7 3750H.
+CPU is Ryzen 7 3750H.

-Python used 5 gigs of RAM 😥.
-I don't remember for which values but once the RAM usage went up to 10 gigs 😱.
+Memory usage was around 5GB and a few times 10GB.

 You can visualise the training using tensorboard.
 Run `tensorboard --logdir path_to_logs` in terminal to start the server.

 The logs are located at the following folder : `Models/{timestamp}/logs`

-~~<i>With this model I have been unable to increase the accuracy beyond 84%.</i>~~
-<i>Model 2 increases accuracy to 86%</i>

 ### ⬇️ Download pre-trained models :
+<i>These models were trained using tensorflow 2.10.
+Hence, they won't work with other tensorflow versions.</i>
 | Model      |    Type   | Test Loss | Test Accuracy | Download |
 |------------|-----------|-----------|---------------|----------|
 | 1679033527 |     1     |  0.4489   | 0.8467        |[Download](https://pixeldrain.com/u/Ghk2B82r)|